Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

-These two models have $N-K+MK(K+1)/2$ and $N-K+M-1+K(K+1)/2$ parameters respectively.
-Clearly the four models are nested models with different number of parameters.
-We consider an asymptotic scenario here to estimate the number of parameters each of the models will have asymptotically.
-If we assume growing number of communities as $K=O(N^{1/2})$, then the first three models have $O(MN)$ parameters whereas the last model has $O(\max(N,M))$ parameters.
-On the other hand, if we let $K$ remain constant, then the first two models have $O(MN)$ parameters while the last two models have $O(\max(N,M))$ parameters.
-For the models that have considerably fewer number of parameters, we expect the maximum likelihood estimates to have less variance at the expense of some bias.
+From the preceding discussion we see that SD-RMLSBM has fewer parameters in most asymptotic scenarios and in some case by order of magnitude.
+In general, for the models that have considerably fewer number of parameters (e.g., SD-RMLSBM), we expect the maximum likelihood estimates to have less variance at the expense of some bias.
 Such gain in terms of low variance at the expense of bias would be advantageous in situations where the network layers are sparse \citep{pc15}.
+On the other hand, when network layers are dense, we expect SD-RMLSBM to underperform compared to a model (e.g. DC-MLSBM) which has less bias.